ansible/ansible-documentation/docs/docsite/rst/community/steering/community_topics_workflow.rst

   * Creates a summary comment declaring the vote result.

-* The vote's result and the final decision are announced via the `Bullhorn newsletter <https://forum.ansible.com/c/news/bullhorn/17>`_.
+* The vote result and final decision are announced via the `Bullhorn newsletter <https://forum.ansible.com/c/news/bullhorn/17>`_.

 Implementation stage